gorhill/httpswitchboard/README.md

 black- or gray-list a component.
 Gray-listing means the blocked or allowed status will be inherited from another entry in the matrix.

--Red square = effectively black-listed, i.e. requests are prevented from reaching their destination:
+- Red square = effectively black-listed, i.e. requests are prevented from reaching their destination:
     * Dark red square: the specific domain name and/or type of request is specifically black-listed.